laravel/docs/quick.md

 		Users!
 	@stop

-Some of this syntax probably looks quite strange to you.
-That's because we're using Laravel's templating system: Blade.
-Blade is very fast, because it is simply a handful of regular expressions that are run against your templates to compile them to pure PHP.
-Blade provides powerful functionality like template inheritance, as well as some syntax sugar on typical PHP control structures such as `if` and `for`.
+This uses Laravel's templating system: Blade.
+Blade provides template inheritance, as well as some syntax sugar on typical PHP control structures such as `if` and `for`.
 Check out the [Blade documentation](/docs/templates) for more details.

-Now that we have our views, let's return it from our `/users` route.
+Now let's return it from our `/users` route.
 Instead of returning `Users!` from the route, return the view instead:

 	Route::get('users', function()
 	{
 		return View::make('users');
 	});

-Wonderful!
 Now you have setup a simple view that extends a layout.
 Next, let's start working on our database layer.

 <a name="creating-a-migration"></a>
 ## Creating A Migration